HydraMeshnet/developer-portal/sdk/dac.md

 #### ** Flutter (Android) **

-To be able to use our SDK in your Flutter Android application, you need to run our installer script first, that does the followings:
+To access our SDK in your Flutter Android application, run our installer script, which does the following:

-- It'll download the dynamic libraries you need and puts those files to the right place.
-Those files are required because the SDK's crypto codebase is implemented in Rust and uses Dart FFI.
+- It downloads the necessary dynamic libraries and puts them at the right place.
+These files are required, because the SDK's crypto codebase is implemented in Rust and uses Dart FFI.
 - It'll add our Dart SDK into your `pubspec.yaml` file.

 You just have to run this under your project's root on your Linux or MacOS (Windows is not yet supported):